 Area 3 (one third weight)

 Grade point average based on previous High School and/or College coursework.
 College level algebra, biology and chemistry receive .5 points higher than high school level.
-In instances where a student may have more than one course which meets the prerequisite, the higher grade will be used in calculating the GPA.
+College level course work overrides high school course work.
+In instances where a student may have more than one college course which meets the prerequisite, the higher grade will be used in calculating the GPA.
 If you repeat a course for a higher grade, please send a letter indicating what course has been repeated and when it was repeated to: Nita Roark, Health Sciences Representative.

 * Interview for a possible 1 point bonus